Rosaleen Linehan. Still image from Patricia Rozema’s film, Happy Days. 2000.

 Winnie is an indomitable character.

-In Happy Days, Beckett presents a surreal situation where a woman is initially half buried in the earth and eventually sinks to her neck with only her head above ground.
-In this play, the author is inviting us to analyse the meaning of a life and not just how that life was initially shaped, but in Winnie’s case, how ‘a life’ is maintained.
-There are several ways to interpret Winnie and not everyone sees this character as strong, however, she is acutely aware of her own predicament and shows astonishing resilience.
-This is a minimalist work in the way that few authors can achieve, meaning there is no plot per se and no real action as the lead character is fixed in one spot.
-Yet, Winnie’s monologue is captivating, frivolous, humorous, and thought provoking.
-This play showcases an extraordinary character by stripping away all the norms of daily existence and displaying what remains.
-The middle-aged, plump, bourgeoise, blonde of the play’s opening scene may eventually surprise readers.
+In Happy Days, Beckett presents a surreal situation where a woman is initially half buried in the earth and eventually sinks to her neck with only her head remaining above ground.
+In this play, the author is inviting us to analyse the meaning of a life and not just how that life was initially shaped, but in Winnie’s case, how ‘a life’ is sustained.
+There are several ways to interpret Winnie, and not everyone sees this character as strong; however, she is acutely aware of her own predicament and shows astonishing resilience.
+Happy Days is a minimalist work in a fashion that few authors can achieve.
+There is no plot per se and no real action as the lead character is rigidly fixed in one spot.
+Yet, Winnie’s monologue is captivating, frivolous, humorous and thought-provoking.
+This play showcases an extraordinary character by first stripping away all the norms of daily existence and then displaying what remains.
+The middle-aged, plump, bourgeoise blonde of the play’s opening scene may eventually surprise readers.

 The routines of daily life.

-If you watch the play, then you will begin to look upon daily routines in a different light.
-In Happy Days, routine acts as a sort of anchor to many things.
-For example, one can interpret the routine displayed by Winnie as a link to her past life, to her gender role, to her sanity, or maybe it is just a way of marking out time, of killing time.
-Winnie, like most people, has a set daily routine but because it is performed against the backdrop of a landscape of sheer nothingness, the reader is being invited to focus more closely on the stages and meanings of the routine, for example, actions that are comforting or possibly distressing.
-It is apparent that her routine was learned in a former life, and one may contemplate how such a routine evolves in the first place and why it would persist in a totally new environment.
-For the reader, the idea of a daily routine which offers little space for deviation is simply normal life, but Winnie’s routine makes one wonder how much of the discipline is imposed by society and how much is self-imposed?
+If you watch the play, then you will undoubtedly begin to look upon daily routines in a different light.
+In Happy Days, routine acts as a sort of anchor.
+For example, one may interpret Winnie’s daily routine as a link to her past life, her gender role and her sanity, or maybe it is just a way of marking out time or killing time.
+Winnie, like most people, has a set daily routine.
+But since it is performed against the conspicuous backdrop of a landscape of sheer nothingness, the reader is being invited to focus more closely on the stages and meanings of the routine.
+For example, which actions are comforting and which cause distress?
+It is apparent that her routine is a remnant of a former life, and one may contemplate how such a routine evolves in the first place and why it would persist in a new and unfamiliar environment.
+For a reader, the idea of a daily routine that offers little space for deviation is simply normal life, but Winnie’s routine makes one suddenly wonder how much of the required discipline is imposed by society and how much is self-imposed?

 Post-reading discussion/interpretation.